a girl smiling while holding a plastic retainer

-Should I Keep My Plastic Retainer in Water?
+Keep Plastic Retainer in Water?
+What You Need to Know

 Maintaining your plastic retainer is essential for ensuring its longevity and effectiveness.
 One common question that arises among retainer users is whether they should keep their plastic retainer in water when it's not in use.
 In this comprehensive guide, we'll explore the benefits and drawbacks of storing your retainer in water, as well as other important care tips to keep your retainer clean and functional.